 The bill, S.B.
-No. 2728, aims to enhance the provision of information regarding Medicaid benefits for newborn children.
+No. 2728, aims to enhance the provision of information regarding Medicaid benefits for newborn children in Texas.
 It introduces a new section, 32.0631, to the Human Resources Code, which mandates that the Texas Health and Human Services Commission provide annual written notices to managed care organizations and healthcare providers.
 This notice will remind them that when a newborn has not been assigned a Medicaid identification number, the provider can use the mother's Medicaid number for reimbursement claims.
 Additionally, it encourages providers to inform mothers about the use of their Medicaid identification number until the newborn is enrolled in Medicaid.

 Statutes affected: Introduced: Health and Safety Code 161.501 (Health and Safety Code 161)